G-symmetric monoidal categories of modules over equivariant commutative ring spectra: Introduction

 We expect that Theorem~\ref{thm:main1} is true more generally for any $\Ninfty$ operad, but it is difficult to obtain control on categories of operadic modules over operads other than the linear isometries operad using point-set techniques.
 In fact, a substantial part of the work of this paper involves verification of delicate point-set facts about the linear isometries operad that are simply not true for an arbitrary $N_\infty$ operad, just as in~\cite{EKMM}.
 Unfortunately, as we explain in~\cite[Theorem~4.24]{BlumbergHill}, there are equivariant operads which arise from ``little disks'' constructions that are not equivalent to equivariant linear isometries operads for any universe.
 Again, we expect that it is more tractable to handle these sorts of homotopical questions in the $\infty$-categorical setting; specifically, working with equivariant $\infty$-operads structured over the nerve of distinguished subcategories of the category of finite $G$-sets.

+One benefit of our approach to Theorem~\ref{thm:main1} is that our technical results about the equivariant linear isometries operad validate the multiplicative theory of the equivariant version of EKMM spectra.
+Although~\cite[0.1]{EKMM} famously asserts that all of the work of that volume holds mutatis mutandis when assuming that a compact Lie group $G$ acts, verifying such a theorem requires some subtle checks about the behavior of the linear isometries operad (most notably Theorem~\ref{thm:mandell}); and~\cite{ElmendorfMay}, which amongst other endeavors attempts to justify some of these properties, contains a critical error (in~\cite[1.2]{ElmendorfMay}).
+As such, our work in this paper supports prior applications of the equivariant category of $S$-modules, notably~\cite{GreenleesMay}.

-Our interest in Theorem~\ref{thm:main1} comes in part from consequences for the foundations of equivariant derived algebraic geometry.
-In their study of the multiplicative properties of equivariant Bousfield localization, the second author and Hopkins showed that localization of an $N_\infty$ ring spectrum can change the universe that structures the multiplication~\cite{HillHopkinsLocalization}.
+Our interest in Theorem~\ref{thm:main1} comes in large part from consequences for the foundations of equivariant derived algebraic geometry.
+As explained above, localization of an $N_\infty$ ring spectrum can change the universe that structures the multiplication~\cite{HillHopkinsLocalization}.
 This implies that there is not necessarily a ``genuine'' affine scheme associated to a commutative ring orthogonal $G$-spectrum when we work with the Zariski topology.
 Work of Nakaoka shows that something similar is true for Tambara functors: there does not exist a sheaf of Tambara functors on the Zariski site of a Tambara functor~\cite{Nakoaka}.

 However, by restriction of structure, every equivariant commutative ring spectrum $R$ is also an algebra over $\sL_{\mathbb R^{\infty}}$, the linear isometries operad for a trivial universe.
 Bousfield localization always preserves the property of being an algebra over $\sL_{\mathbb R^{\infty}}$, so in particular, we do have a sheaf of such rings in the Zariski topology.
 Therefore, using the work of this paper we can define equivariant derived affine schemes (and then more general derived schemes by gluing) in this fashion.
+More generally, Theorem~\ref{thm:mainloc} explains the situations when we can expect more general affines.
 We intend to return to the study of equivariant derived schemes in a subsequent paper.

+As a concrete example of this circle of ideas, let $\mathcal X\to\mathcal Y$ be a Galois cover of stacks with Galois group $G$, and let $\mathcal Y\to\mathcal M_{Ell}$ be an \'etale map to the moduli stack of elliptic curves.
+We can evaluate the Goerss-Hopkins-Miller sheaf of topological modular forms $\mathcal O^{top}$ on these \'etale maps, producing commutative ring spectra and maps

+The $G$-action on $\mathcal X$ gives a $G$-action on $\mathrm{TMF}(\mathcal X)$, and we can then view this as a genuine commutative equivariant ring spectrum by pushing forward to a complete universe (see~\cite{HillMeier} for a related discussion).
+We would like to be able to understand the category of equivariant $\mathrm{TMF}(\mathcal X)$-modules in algebro-geometric terms.
+The machinery presented in this paper is an essential tool in this endeavor, making it possible to make sense of sheaves of modules on the Zariski site.